Atomic Habits: Synopsis

-In Atomic Habits, James Clear, a researcher of how humans form habits, gives readers advice on breaking any habit which negatively affects them—such as procrastinating or succumbing to an addiction—as well as replacing it with a positive habit, such as working efficiently or abstaining from an addiction.
-He claims that if the reader often displays negative habitual behavior, it is not caused by "you"—in that "you" specifically are inherently predisposed to perpetuating the habit, as the reader may believe—but rather by "your system": the reader's network of previously self-imposed mental barriers which now prevent the personal growth they need to break the habit.
+James Clear gives readers advice on breaking any habit which negatively affects them, and replacing it with a positive habit—such as an efficient work ethic in place of procrastination, or abstaining from an addiction in place of continuing it.
+He claims that if the reader often displays negative habitual behavior, it is not caused by "you"—in that "you" specifically are inherently predisposed to perpetuating the habit, as the reader may believe—but rather by "your system": the reader's network of previously self-imposed psychological barriers which now prevent the personal growth they need to break the habit.
 Clear writes that this "system" can also prevent the reader from naturally displaying positive habitual behavior, but says that they can break their system down over time.

 Clear says that all habits are made of a "cue, craving, response, and reward”, which he exemplifies with people needing light to see: a person receives a "cue" that they need light to see inside of a room, they "crave" better vision and thus turn on a light in the room, they feel the "response" of better vision, and get the "reward" of seeing clearly.

-The book's "ethos" is that a reader's "lack of willpower" towards displaying positive habits is best fought with "getting 1% better each day": if they make a routine of displaying "atomic habits", positive habits which require little exertion, they builds up their ability to display larger ones which, otherwise, they would not have enough willpower to do routinely.
+The book's "ethos" is that the readers' "lack of willpower" towards displaying positive habits is best fought with "getting 1% better each day": if they make a routine of displaying "atomic habits", positive habits which require little exertion, they build up their ability to display larger ones which, otherwise, they would not have enough willpower to do routinely.
 Clear says that "designing the right environment to build habits" is necessary for this; the reader should focus on the "deepest layer of behavior change"—changing their identity—which he simplifies by saying, "the goal isn’t to run a marathon, it’s to become a runner.”
 For this task, the reader should engage in self-actualization, finding out "who [they] want to be" and proving their new identity to themselves by solving the tasks required to become that person.

 Similar to other self-help books, but with his own terminology, Clear recommends "stacking", or starting a task immediately after finishing another; and then "temptation bundling", giving yourself a small reward for doing the "stacked" habits.
 He notes that positive habits come more naturally to some people than others; as an example, he says that people with higher oxytocin levels are more likely to be "high in agreeableness", so they "might be inclined to build habits like writing thank-you notes."